 Why is AccountsPLUS different.

-They tell me that they can understand me.
+They tell me that they can understand me way much better.
 They say that I give advice about improving performance and profitability.
-They can see that I want them to understand the accounts.
-They comment that I have a better understanding of their business because I am more hands on than other accountants they worked with.
+Furthermore, they can see that I want them to understand the accounts.
+They comment that I have a better understanding of their business because I am more hands-on than other accountants they worked with.

 I think it comes from my background and experience.
 I relate well to non-accountants because I qualified first as an engineer and I had no experience with accounting before starting to train as an accountant.

-Then I went into industry and my role involved supporting management to understand the financial impacts of their decisions.
-I could see the difficulty they had in understanding accounting information, but I knew that this was down to the way the information was presented.
+Later I went into industry and my role involved supporting management to understand the financial impacts of their decisions.
+In fact, I could see the difficulty they had in understanding accounting information, but I knew that this was down to the way the information was presented.

 I also have significant experience working on projects to improve profitability.
 I can see how the accounting data can be used to drive the business and I try to use business software to organise the most relevant data and make it available to management.

 The bottom line is, my background is very different from most other accountants.